FAVORITE PLACES ON THE WEB

 By Robert Clofine, CELA

-compiled June, 2003
+compiled June, 2003 and updated January 2009

-It think it was sometime in 1995 that I read an article in the National Academy of Elder Law Attorney’s newsletter about some of the discussions taking place on the NAELA listserv.
+I think it was sometime in 1995 that I read an article in the National Academy of Elder Law Attorney's newsletter about some of the discussions taking place on the NAELA listserv.
 It was clear I was missing something, and I immediately got Internet access to tap in to those discussions.
 Once I got online, it became apparent that the Internet was going to allow me to practice law on a higher level.
-With the growth of the Internet, that opportunity is even better in 2003.
+With the growth of the Internet, that opportunity is even better in 2009.
 In no particular order, here are some of the links I use on a regular basis to stay current and practice efficiently.

 Pennsylvania’s Electronic Bill Room